 No, not all headaches are a dental problem.
 High blood pressure, damaged nerves, and infections are connected to headaches.
 It’s best to see a doctor first if you have headaches that you suspect arise from medical problems.
 However, if you notice symptoms connected to your teeth, jaw, or upper airway, you will need dental treatment to address your headaches.

 Our office provides non-invasive treatment for headaches in Rogers, AR.
-If you suspect you have headaches due to a dental problem, you can visit Dr. Addams for an exam and consultation.
+If you suspect you have headaches due to a dental problem, you can visit Dr. Adams for an exam and consultation.
 Dr. Adams will examine your bite, jaw joints, and airway.
 She will take dental X-rays and consider your symptoms to find the best treatment to relieve your headaches.

 Headaches FAQs